On the limit configuration of four species strongly competing systems: Introduction and setting of the problem

 Now consider the energy functional associated with \(k\) species

-among all segregated states and with the same boundary conditions.
-It is shown in \cite{ctv1} that the problem
+in the class of all possible segregated states subject to some boundary and positivity conditions.
+It is shown in \cite{ctv3} that the problem

-admits a unique solution, which belongs to $\cS\subseteq\cU$. \\ For two species the uniqueness of limiting solution and the rate of convergence are given in \cite{ctv2}.
-For the case \(k=3\) the uniqueness of the limiting configuration is shown in \cite{ctv4} on a planar domain.
-The authors prove that the limiting configuration of the system minimizes the energy associated to the system.
-In \cite{ab,wz} the authors generalized this result to arbitrary dimension and arbitrary number of species.
-Specifically they prove that the solution of the limiting problem is the critical point of the energy functional \(E(U)\) among all segregated states and with the same boundary conditions.
+admits a unique solution, which belongs to $\cS\subseteq\cU$.
+It follows that the unique minimal energy configuration shares with the limit states of \eqref{diffeqk} the common property of belonging to \(\cS\).
+Specifically, the element of \(\cS\) is the critical point (in the weak sense) of the energy functional \(E(U)\) among all segregated states, subject to the same boundary and positivity conditions.

-The aim of this note is to study the case of four species in a planar smooth domain (i.e. the case \(k=4\) and \(n=2\) in \eqref{diffeqk}), in particular we are interested in the description and some qualitative properties of the limit configuration.
+The aim of this note is to study the case of four species in a planar smooth domain (i.e. the case \(k=4\) and \(n=2\) in \eqref{diffeqk}), in particular we are interested in the description and some qualitative properties of the limiting configuration.